 "But our citizenship is in heaven, and from it we also await a savior, the Lord Jesus Christ.
 He wil change our lowly body to conform with his glorified body by the power that enables HIm to also bring all things into subjection to Himself."

 In Luke's Gospel (9:28-36) we catch a glimpse of Jesus transfigured in glory on the mountain.
 He was there with Moses and Elijah to discuss His ultimate destiny, one in which HE would suffer the indignity of betrayal, rejection and crucifixion.
 Peter, James and John were asleep as this transpired, perhaps symbolic of our occasional bouts with spirtual lethargy, obsession with comfort or the complacency that can accompany an unexamined life.
 But as they awaken to see a transfigured Jesus in a robe of dazzling white, Peter quickly exclaims with great exhuberance "Master, it is good that we are here".

 Did he truly understand what would be expected of him as a follower of Jesus in the wake of His rapidly approaching date with destiny on the Cross?

 Seeking out our eternal destiny requires us to re-think our otherwise business as usual approach to the daily grind.
 What (seemingly) works here won't get us there.

 A spiritual awakening is in order.
 We must work on freeing ourselves of the prejudices that blind us.
 We must take a page from the Prophet Samuel, who upon hearing God's call cried out "Speak Lord, for your servant is listening".
 Reaching out to our brothers and sisters who are in need, loving God with all our heart, mind and soul.
-Baby steps.

-Lent is a great time to begin to put in the work.
 The Bible and it's verses will unlock the door, and the Parish in your community reads from it every Sunday.

 "This is my chosen son; listen to him"